Deesingh92/Savage-MMA-Gym/README.md

-# Rock Bristol School of Yoga
+# SAVAGE STRIKE MMA FIGHTING GYM

-# A responsive website of a Yoga Studio to show what they offer to the students, share their approach and increase the number of students subcriptions, and visitors
+# A responsive website of a Savage Strike MMA to show what they offer to the students, share their approach and increase the number of students subcriptions, and visitors

 ## Code Institute - Milestone Project 1

 ### HTML/CSS Essentials - Users Sentric, Static Front-End Website

-### By Manuel Perez
+### By Davinder Torna

-[View Repository in GitHub Pages] (https://github.com/Manuperezro/MSP1-Code-Institute-Yoga-School)
+[View Repository in GitHub Pages] (https://github.com/Deesingh92/Savage-MMA-Gym)

 [view Website Link ] (https://manuperezro.github.io/MSP1-Code-Institute-Yoga-School/)
 ## The Why

-Made the studio more accessible to students giving them the possibility to see the live classes timetable, and get to know what the studio offers.
+Made the gym more accessible to students giving them the possibility to see the live classes timetable, and get to know what the gym offers.

-Share the approach of the yoga studio, and information about prices, workshops and yoga related articles.
+Share the approach of the fighting gym, and information about coaches, workshops and MMA related articles.

 ## The Bussines Goal